ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

   ![trackpermonth](https://github.com/user-attachments/assets/50378ed4-28fa-4fdc-a0ab-8e83a916d2ac)

 ***Discussion:***
-It can be concluded that the year 2022 was the year where there were the highest amount of release of song tracks.
-The months where there were the highest amount of release are January probably because it is a new year to begin with and next is the month of May.
-The month with lowest release is the month of August.
+The year 2022 was the year when the highest number of song tracks were released.
+The months where there was the highest amount of releases are January, probably because it is a new year, to begin with, and next is the month of May.
+The month with the lowest release is the month of August.

 ### *5. Genre and Music Characteristics 🎵*
 - Correlation between streams and the given musical attributes in the data